kwisschen/gaming-website/README.md

 3. Change your preferred language in browser Settings (e.g., using "Move to the top") and refresh our Homepage to see different links to different games-in-language pages.

-[!NOTE]
-If a generic language that does not specify a country is selected as your preferred language, e.g., "Portuguese", there may be no video games that support said generic language, as video game languages are pretty specific.
+**Note:** If a generic language that does not specify a country is selected as your preferred language, e.g., "Portuguese", there may be no video games that support said generic language, as video game languages are pretty specific.
 In this case, the site is programmed to default to the language  of the first country in alphabetical order, e.g., "Portuguese (Brazil)" rather than "Portuguese (Portugal)".
 On the other hand, if a preferred language that is truly not supported by any video game is selected, e.g., "Latin", the Homepage will hide the link to a language page and display the heading as "Featured Game" (chosen from all games rather than games in a specific language) instead of "Recommended For You:".

 ## Acknowledgements
 Special thanks to the CSCI E-114 course team at Harvard University for the guidance and support.